As an Amazon Associate, we earn from qualifying purchases.

 Customer Reviews Summary

-The Hatch Restore 2 has a 4.4 out of 5 average from roughly 8,200 reviews on Amazon.
+The .4 out of 5 average from roughly 8,200 reviews on Amazon.
 Common complaints mirror mine: app reliability and the subscription paywall.
 Common praise: the sunrise light and the polished feel.

 The Loftie isn't sold on Amazon as broadly, but across Loftie's site and third-party reviews I tracked, the pattern is consistent - people love the no-phone-after-setup experience and the two-phase alarm, and dislike the basic ambient light and the chunkier industrial design.